Even Healthy People Need a Flu Vaccine

 Where to get vaccinated?

 Your Blue KC medical policy will pay 100 percent of the allowable charge if you receive your flu shot from an in-network provider.
-Log in to your MyBlueKC member portal or the MyBlueKC App to find a provided in your network.
+Log in to your MyBlueKC member portal or the MyBlueKC App to find a provider in your network.

 Other ways you can stop the spread of flu.